 Note that only the objective test needs to be taken.
 The test score must come from an official CLEP score report from the testing agency.
 U-M is NOT a testing center for any CLEP exams.
 Similar to AP exams, the four CLEP exams outlined above must be taken by the student before entering college in order to qualify.
 For any question, the Transfer Credit Evaluation Office should be consulted at email@example.com.

-Credit by test (e.g. Advanced Placement, A-Level and International Baccalaureate) can be used to satisfy Intellectual Breadth requirements except for the 3 credit humanities requirement.
-Foreign language credit by test at the 200- level or higher can count toward the LAC requirement but not the 3 credit humanities requirement.
+Credit by test (e.g. Advanced Placement, A-Level and International Baccalaureate) can be used to satisfy Intellectual Breadth requirements.
+Foreign language credit by test at the 200- level or higher counts toward the LAC requirement.
 Foreign language credit by test at the 100-level can be used for General Electives only.
-In addition, language credit by test is limited to 8-credits.
+In addition, language credit by test is limited to 8 credits.

-“Study of a language in a course” means a student took coursework designed to teach them the fundamental vocabulary, grammar, pronunciation, and writing system of that language as a foreign language, as opposed to a class in literature, argumentative or essay writing, or creative writing in a language whose fundamentals they already knew.
+“Study of a language in a course” means a student took coursework designed to teach them the fundamental vocabulary, grammar, pronunciation and writing system of that language as a foreign language, as opposed to a class in literature, argumentative or essay writing, or creative writing in a language whose fundamentals they already know.

-The CoE values the study of language, so even when credit might not be granted students are encouraged to take any language placement test for which they may be qualified, so that they can be properly placed in a more advanced language course or demonstrate proficiency for language-related opportunities (i.e. toward a minor with a language requirement).
+The CoE values the study of language, so even when credit might not be granted, students are encouraged to take any language placement test for which they may be qualified, so that they can be properly placed in a more advanced language course or demonstrate proficiency for language-related opportunities (i.e. toward a minor with a language requirement).

 Transfer Credit for Entering First-Year Students